Infection: Don't Pass It On

-Infection: Don’t Pass It On (IDPIO) is an ongoing public health campaign to involve VA staff, Veterans, their families and visitors in preventing the transmission of infection.
-The campaign develops and distributes education and communication materials for the VA community that promote:
+The Infection: Don’t Pass It On (IDPIO) campaign was established by the Office of Public Health in 2004 and currently resides within VHA Patient Care Services in the National Center for Health Promotion and Disease Prevention (NCP).
+IDPIO is an ongoing public health campaign to involve VA staff, Veterans, their families and visitors in preventing the transmission of infection.
+The campaign collaborates with VA program offices and subject matter experts to develop and distribute education and communication resources for the VA community to promote:

 The materials developed by the IDPIO campaign are targeted toward several types of audiences and designed to be used widely throughout the VA health care system.
 Use and share these resources to help prevent the spread of infection:

 - Hang posters in staff areas, clinic waiting areas and restrooms.

 - Wear buttons to communicate messages about hand hygiene and seasonal influenza vaccination.